kikkia/Dislog/README.md

 - Avatar Url - The url for the Dislog webhook.
 - Print Stack Trace - A boolean that enables/disables printing the stack trace with the log when there is an Exception present.
 - TimeZone - set the timezone to standardize the timestamps on each log.
+- Max Retries - set how many times to retry sending a log before throwing it out.
+(Default = 5)
+- Poll rate - Each webhook has a thread that polls a log queue, this is the period of which it will poll at.
+(Default = 100ms)

 ### MDC
 Each log is printed with the contents of the MDC when the log is sent.
 The MDC is a powerful tool to manage values you want to send with logs.
 [Quick guide on how to use the MDC](https://www.baeldung.com/mdc-in-log4j-2-logback)